9812u49823juhre/Great/Open-Source-Plugin-Tutorial.md

 2. **Spice**.
 Example: [xkcd](https://duckduckgo.com/?q=xkcd).
 The core of these plugins are self-contained JavaScript functions that generate instant answers based on objects returned from external [JSONP](https://duckduckgo.com/?q=jsonp) API calls (client-side).

 3. **Fathead**.
 Example: [git branch](https://duckduckgo.com/?q=git+branch).
-The core of these plugins are data files based on APIs, web-crawling or existing databases that we put in our own databases and show instant answers based on slightly-fuzzy keyword matching.
+The core of these plugins are data files based on APIs, web-crawling, or existing databases that we put in our own databases and show instant answers based on slightly fuzzy keyword matching.

 4. **Longtail**.
 Example: [snow albedo](https://duckduckgo.com/?q=snow+albedo).
 The core of these plugins are data files based on APIs, web-crawling or existing databases that we put in our own databases and show instant answers based on full-text indexing.

-### A plugin line by line
+### A plugin line-by-line

-We'll now walk through a complete Goodie plugin line by line.
-The following is the full code block that works on the query [chars test](https://duckduckgo.com/?q=chars+test) and returns the number of characters of the query (after the trigger word chars).
+We'll now walk through a complete Goodie plugin line-by-line.
+The following is the full code block that works on the query [chars test](https://duckduckgo.com/?q=chars+test) and returns the number of characters that make up the query (after the trigger word _chars_).
 Don't worry about not getting it all yet!

 ```perl